infoslack/ansible-docker/README.md

 	$ cp hosts.example hosts

 - Edit `hosts` and include the name servers;
-- You chan chage the rules or the order of execution in `server.yml`
+- You can chage the rules or the order of execution in `server.yml`

 ### Run